DeloitteDigitalUK/jira-agile-metrics/README.md

         Burnup forecast window: 30

+## Defect density

+Three charts for analysing the amount of defects that have been open historically, grouped in various ways into stacked bar graphs.

+These charts all rely on a separate JIRA query:

+    Defects query: issueType = Bug

+Again, you can use the `filter=123` JQL syntax to delegate the query specifics to a named filtered.

+The three available groupings are:

+- Show how many defects remained open each month, grouped by _priority_.
+- Show how many defects remained open each month, grouped by _type_.
+- Show how many defects remained open each month, grouped by _environment_.

+They each require you to specify the name of the relevant field, and a chart output.
+You can also optionally specify a list of allowed values for each field, which lets you control the order.
+Finally, you can specify a "window" of how many of the most recent months to show (the default is to show all months for which there is data).
+Here is an example that enables all charts, and limits to showing the six most recent months in each:

+    Defects query: issueType = Bug
+    Defects window: 6
+    Defects priority field: Priority
+    Defects priority values:
+        - Low
+        - Medium
+        - High
+    Defects type field: Root cause
+    Defects type values:
+        - Config
+        - Data
+        - Code
+    Defects environment field: Environment
+    Defects environment values:
+        - SIT
+        - UAT
+        - PROD

+    Defects by priority chart: defects-by-priority.png
+    Defects by priority chart title: Defects by priority Defects by type chart: defects-by-type.png
+    Defects by type chart title: Defects by type Defects by environment chart: defects-by-environment.png
+    Defects by environment chart title: Defects by environment

+If you omit any of the chart names, the relevant chart will not be produced.
+If you omit any of the field names, the relevant chart will not be stacked.
+If you omit the values list, all unique values will be shown.

+## Technical debt

+Two charts that show the nature and age of recorded (unresolved) technical debt.
+These require a separate JIRA query.
+You should also identify the field indicating priority:

+    Debt query: issueType = "Tech debt"
+    Debt priority field: Priority
+    Debt priority values:
+        - Low
+        - Medium
+        - High

+As ever, use `filter=123` to use a named filter instead.
+If you omit the `Debt priority values` option, all unique priority values will be used, in alphabetical order.

+The first chart shows the open technical debt items each month as a stacked bar chart grouped by priority.
+You can optionally specify a "window" to show only a limited number of the most recent months:

+    Debt window: 3
+    Debt chart: tech-debt.png
+    Debt chart title: Technical debt

+The second chart shows the number of open technical debt items by their current age in days, broken down by priority, and stacked into "bins":

+    Debt age chart: tech-debt-age.png
+    Debt age chart title: Technical debt age
+    Debt age chart bins:
+        - 30
+        - 60
+        - 90

+This will use the age brackets 0-30 days, 31-60 days, 61-90 days, and over 90 days (which also happens to be the default).

+## Waste (withdrawn items)

+This chart shows how many work items are withdrawn or cancelled after work has started.
+It relies on a separate JIRA query, and assumes that withdrawn work items are all "resolved" in JIRA.
+Moreover, it assumes that these work items follow the same workflow as that used for the other charts and files, i.e. as mapped in the `Workflow` section of the configuration file.

+Here is an example:

+    Waste query: issueType = Story AND resolution IN (Withdrawn, Invalid) Waste window: 10
+    Waste frequency: 2W-WED
+    Waste chart: waste.png
+    Waste chart title: Waste

+This will show withdrawn items broken down by the period in which they were withdrawn for the the 10 most recent periods.
+The default period length is monthly, but here we have set it to `2W-WED`, which means a two-week period starting on a Wednesday. `Waste window` and `Waste frequency` are both optional.

 ## More details about the configuration file format

 The configuration file is written in YAML format.
 If you are unfamiliar with